wp-plugins/cleantalk-spam-protect/readme.txt

 The CleanTalk is premium anti spam for WordPress, please look at the <a href="http://cleantalk.org/price">pricing</a>.
 We try to provide anti spam service at the highest level and we can not afford to offer a free version of our service, as this will immediately affect the quality of providing anti spam protection.
 Paying for a year of anti spam service, you save a lot more and get:

- * 100% protection against spam bots
+ * Up to 100% protection against spam bots
  * Time and resources saving
  * More registrations/comments/visitors
  * Protect several websites at once at different CMS